Robert-M-Lucas/h-mail/docs/generated/routes/native/get_create_account_pow_policy/GetCreateAccountPowPolicyRequest.md

 - Requires [authentication](../../../../Flows/Authentication%20Flow.md): ❌

 ## Description
-GET: Requests the number of POW iterations required to create an account
+Requests the number of POW iterations required to create an account

 ## Schema
 > [!NOTE]